 –If you are leaving for vacation and will miss the first lesson of the month when tuition is due, please pay tuition before you leave for vacation.

-If you wish to discontinue lessons, we’ll plan on having the last lesson the last week of the month.
+If you wish to discontinue lessons, we’ll plan on having the last lesson the last week of the month (or the last week according to the studio calendar).
 If you quit lessons at the beginning or middle of the month after tuition has been paid there will be no refunds or make-up lessons offered, and your child’s spot may be filled by someone on the waiting list.

 Lessons may be terminated at any time by the teacher for any reason.
-Potential reasons include: failure to comply with studio policies, failure to pay tuition on time, repeated tardiness or missed lessons, disruptive or disrespectful behaviors, and failure to respect the teacher’s home and studio.
+Potential reasons include: failure of the student or parent to comply with studio policies, failure to pay tuition on time, repeated tardiness or missed lessons, disruptive or disrespectful behaviors, and failure to respect the teacher’s home, studio, or time.

 School-year lessons run from September through May.
 I follow the public school (ISD 197) calendar for major holidays and the start of the year.
 In other words, lessons start just after Labor Day in September and will end the end of May.
 There will be no lessons during major holiday breaks (Thanksgiving, Christmas/New Years, Easter/Spring Break).